CasperAsblom/IMDb-Dashboard/README.md

 pip install -r requirements.txt
 ```

-and all of the required `pip` packages, will be installed, so that the app is able to run.
+and all of the required `pip` packages will be installed, so that the app is able to run.

 ## How to use this app